revell-logo

 Q: How often should I check my bow sight adjustment?

 Check your sight adjustment at the beginning of each season and after any significant impact or transport.
 Regular shooters should verify settings monthly, as vibration and use can cause slight shifts over time.
+If you notice your groups suddenly spreading or your point of impact changing, check your sight before assuming it is a form issue.

 Q: Can I adjust my bow sight in windy conditions?